vippsas/vipps-recurring-api/vipps-recurring-api.md

 The overall flow is:
 * The merchant creates a draft agreement and proposes it to the customer via Vipps.
 * The customer approves the agreement in Vipps.
-* At the due date, the merchant sends a charge request to Vipps.
+* The merchant sends a charge request to Vipps at least two days before due date
 * If the agreement is active, Vipps authorizes the charge.
 * The customer can find a full overview in Vipps, including a link to the merchant's website.